Wishing you knew more about Aboriginal culture? Search no more.

 - Organisations do not recognise each other's paperwork.

-- There appears to be a lack of consistency between agencies.
+- There appears to be a lack of consistency between agencies (some have accepted statutory declarations).

 - There is no governing body regarding Aboriginality.
 It is left up to the individual organisations to interpret government rules.